 For apps downloaded from the Internet: In the Downloads folder, double-click the disk image or package file (looks like an open box).
 If the provided installer doesn’t open automatically, open it, then follow the onscreen instructions.

-Note: If you get a warning dialog about installing an app from an unidentified developer, see Open a Mac app from an unidentified developer.
+Note: If you get a warning dialogue about installing an app from an unidentified developer, see Open a Mac app from an unidentified developer.